magorium/fpc-triforce/Examples/Rapp/README.md

 FPC Sources for Thomas Rapp's examples
 ======================================

-These examples were originally written in c by [Thomas Rapp](http://thomas-rapp.homepage.t-online.de) and are availbale [here](http://thomas-rapp.homepage.t-online.de/examples/index.html).
+These examples were originally written in c by [Thomas Rapp](http://thomas-rapp.homepage.t-online.de) and are available [here](http://thomas-rapp.homepage.t-online.de/examples/index.html).

 Here you can find those examples, rewritten for Free Pascal and compilable for Amiga, AROS and MorphOS (using [Trinity](https://github.com/magorium/fpc-triforce/tree/master/Base/Trinity)).